-This is when the first signs of rabies affect the cat's behavior.
+This is when the first signs of rabies affect a cat's behavior.
 You may notice that your outgoing cat is suddenly shy and hiding.
 Fearful cats might even become more confident.
-The cat may become lethargic and the appetite may decrease.
+The cat may become lethargic, have decreased appetite, or fever.

-Behavior and personality changes vary by case; some cats will exhibit very noticeable personality changes as the virus takes its toll on the brain.
-Other cats will only show mild changes at first, making it difficult to make a definitive diagnosis.
+Behavior and personality changes vary by case; some cats will exhibit very noticeable personality changes at this stage while other cats will only show mild changes at first, making it difficult to identify the problem.

 The prodromal stage of rabies usually lasts two to three days.

 Excitative (Furious) Stage

 During this stage, cats tend to show more extreme behavior changes.
 They appear agitated and restless and often overreact to normal sights and sounds.
 Many cats will become aggressive for no apparent reason.
 They may attack people, other animals, and even objects without provocation.
 They may also show signs of incoordination, loss of balance, hypersensitivity to touch, or seizures.

 This stage can last one to seven days and may somewhat overlap the other stages or may be completely absent in some infections.

 During the final stage of rabies, the cat develops weakness and eventually paralysis in the head, neck, and chest.
 The larynx will become paralyzed and the cat will no longer be able to vocalize or swallow.
 This is when the well-known sign of "foaming at the mouth" begins; if the cat is unable to swallow, salivation becomes excessive.